 New members are always welcome.
 Click here to discover more about the benefits of membership or to join.

 Covid-19: Once ‘normal service’ is resumed, full information regarding future events can be found on our events pages.
 A few highlights planned once normal activities are possible are:

-Nikolaus Pevsner described Hampstead Garden Suburb as “the most nearly perfect example of that English invention and speciality, the garden.”
-For details visit The National Gardens Scheme https://www.ngs.org.uk/find-a-garden/garden/18140.
-Many of the gardens will also be open ‘by arrangement’ for the NGS from May to September.
+Nikolaus Pevsner described Hampstead Garden Suburb as "the most nearly perfect example of that English invention and speciality, the garden."
+Several members' gardens will be open on specific dates in June and July for the National Garden Scheme, while some are also open 'by arrangement' for the NGS from May to September.
+Full details: www.ngs.org.uk.